Reducing vs Flat Interest Rate: Know the Difference

 EMI = Rs 6,548

-Flat Rate vs Reducing Rate: Which is better?
+Flat Interest vs Reducing Interest: Which Loan is Better?

-As previously mentioned, a reducing rate is cost-effective.
-Now, let's understand this with an example.
+As mentioned earlier, a reducing interest rate is generally more cost-effective than a flat interest rate.
+Let’s understand this with an example.

-Assume you have applied for a Rs 1,000,000 two-wheeler loan with a repayment term of 36 months.
-Your loan agreement specifies an interest rate of 8%.
-The table below shows the interest liability on both fixed and reducing rates.
+Suppose you have applied for a Rs 5,00,000 loan with a repayment term of 36 months.
+Your loan agreement specifies an interest rate of 19%.
+The table below shows how interest is calculated and the overall interest paid under both the flat interest rate and the reducing balance method.

 ParametersReducing Balance Interest RateFlat Interest Rate

-If you opt for a reducing interest rate loan, you would be able to save Rs 11,189 in interest payment.
+Whether you go for a reduced interest rate loan, you would be able to save Rs 86,000 in interest payments.

-You might have understood the primary distinction between reducing and flat rates by now.
-Let's take a quick look at the major distinctions.
+You might have understood the primary difference between reducing and flat rates by now.
+Let's take a quick look at the significant distinctions.

 ParametersFixed InterestReducing Interest